-- Birdwatching tour in Hawaii
+- 12-our birdwatching tour in Hawaii

 - Small group adventure in the Mauna Kea Forest Preserve